ipastusi/wiremock-maven-plugin/README.md

 ### plugin-it

-This module contains all-in-one integration test and usage example.
+This module contains core integration test and usage example.
 To run it locally:

 `mvn -pl plugin-it clean verify`

+### plugin-ext-it

+This module contains integration test and usage example with custom WireMock extension.
+To run it locally:

+`mvn -pl plugin-ext-it clean verify`